 What kinds of incentive plan are most commonly offered and to whom?

-The types of plan and the recipients of awards will vary with the maturity and industry of the company and whether it is a corporation or a tax pass-through such as a partnership or a limited liability company (“LLC”).
+The types of plans and the recipients of awards will vary with the maturity of the company, its industry, and whether the company is a corporation or a tax pass-through such as a partnership or a limited liability company (“LLC”).

-Established companies whose shares trade on a US stock exchange typically issue restricted stock units or “RSUs.”
+Established companies whose shares trade on a US stock exchange typically issue restricted stock units (“RSUs”) and performance share units (“PSUs”).
 High-growth public companies such as biotechs will often issue stock options.

 Most US private companies are organized as LLCs which issue rights to future appreciation known as “profits interests.”
 Private companies organized as corporations will issue restricted stock and/or stock options as further described in Q/A-3 and Q/A-5.

 While some start-ups and high-tech companies offer equity broadly to a substantial percentage of employees and many consultants, except for publicly-traded companies (which offer employee stock purchase plans) most mature companies, companies in other industries and LLCs confine awards to executives and key managers of the company.